-If you both meet the 5% shareholding test for two years or more before the sale and are both either an officer of the company or employed by it, you should both qualify for the 10% rate of CGT on any gains made when the company is sold.
+If you both meet the 5% shareholding test for two years or more before the sale and are either an officer of the company or employed by it, you should both qualify for the 14% rate of CGT on any gains made when the company is sold.
 This reduced rate of CGT applies to the first £1 million of gains made on the disposal of qualifying business assets during each person's lifetime.
+Be warned that the rate of CGT will increase to 18% from 6 April 2026.